MFarabi619/Arduino/Servo Motor/README.md

 - 7 x M-M wires

 ## Features:
-- The servo motor can be controlled by the potentiometer
+- The servo motor can be controlled by the potentiometer.

 ## Learning Log:
 -